 While any type of file will work, it will damage the saw teeth over time.
 So, if you really want a clean cut with your chainsaw , this is not the way to go about it.
 The angle of the top plate blade depends critically on the file’s profile.

 In order to determine the optimal matching file, you must know the pitch length in advance.
-The size of the file is significant, even if the quality of its construction is not a major factor.
+From my experience, the size of the file really matters, even if its build quality isn’t the top concern.

 So, in order to pick the suitable file, it’s best to first precisely measure the pitch length and then calculate the appropriate file size.